kevinpt/ripyl/doc/rst/data_structures.rst

 Edge streams are different from sample streams in that they represent the logical levels of edge transitions.
 An edge stream consists of a sequence (list, tuple, etc.) or iterable (iterator or generator function object) that contains/yields a series of tuple pairs of numbers.
 The first number is a float representing the time that the second element of the pair occurs at.
 The second number is an int that represents the logical edge state (high, low, middle, etc.).

 The time value in each pair is an arbitrary time in seconds relative to whatever point is desired.
 Negative values are acceptable.
 The only firm requirement is that time increases monotonically.
 The time intervals between edges are not fixed.
 The logical state of each edge represents a transition at the current time that is maintained until the next edge in the sequence.
 Logical states are encoded as an integer value.
 For waveforms with binary states these will be 0 for low and 1 for high.
 For differential signals the states are -1 for low, 0 for differential-0, and 1 for high.
 The first element of an edge stream establishes the initial state of the stream and does not represent an edge.

+Edge streams can be manually created when necessary.
+They can also be created from a sample stream using the :func:`~.decode.find_edges` and :func:`~.decode.find_multi_edges` functions.
+An edge stream can be converted back to a sample stream using :func:`~.sigproc.edges_to_sample_stream` and :func:`~.sigproc.synth_wave`.

 StreamRecords